hafeezzshs/kiwis/docs/security-privacy.md

 ## Privacy-First Design

 ### Email Content Protection
-- Raw emails never stored in Keyv.ai systems
+- Raw emails never stored in Kiwis.club systems
 - Emails processed in-memory only by Context Engine
 - Only payment metadata extracted and stored
 - No access to email body content after processing